OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:45

 “Who touched me?”
-Jesus asked.
-When they all denied it, Peter said, “Master, the people are crowding and pressing against you.”
+Jesus inquired.
+When they all denied it, Peter remarked, “Master, the people are crowding and pressing against you.”

 ## Luke 8:46